A Guide to Horizontal (Saddle) Kayak Racks

 The Dockglide by Thule is a flexible kayak carrier that is easy to load and unload.

 It features felt-lined rear saddles that allow you to glide the kayak into place when loading from the rear of the vehicle.
-You can adjust the angle of the saddles; therefore, this rack is compatible with kayaks up to 36 inches wide and 75lbs heavy.

 People who purchased the Dockglide were very impressed by how easy it is to load by themselves.
 They also said it was easy to install the rack.

-Additionally, people found the Dockglide to very durable and sturdy.
+Additionally, people found the Dockglide to be very durable and sturdy.
 Although the Dockglide works with most crossbars, some people reported it did not fit theirs.
 Be sure to double-check the Dockglide’s compatibility with your crossbar system.

 The Thule Dockglide is a great option for those who find themselves loading their kayak by themselves.
 This is the biggest advantage of the Dockglide over other kayak racks.
-It’s stability and solid construction also make this rack a great choice for a horizontal kayak rack.
+Its stability and solid construction also make this rack a great choice for a horizontal kayak rack.

-Click here to view current price.
+Click here to view the current price.

 2. Malone SeaWing – Best Value Horizontal Kayak Rack